 What is Peru Balsam?

-Peru balsam has been used topically as 5% to 20% formulations for wounds and burns.
-However, there are no recent clinical studies to support appropriate dosing.
+Peru balsam has been used on the skin in 5% to 20% formulations for wounds and burns.
+Case reports and small clinical studies report the effectiveness of balsam combined with other ingredients in the management of certain wounds; however, there are no recent clinical studies to support appropriate dosing.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.
 A toxic reaction following application of Peru balsam to the nipples of breast-feeding mothers has been reported.

 None well documented.

 Peru balsam is an allergen.

 Information is lacking.